 Butcha’s Breakfast Box

 The idea behind the Butcha’s Breakfast Box is to cook up everything included.
-All you need to do is add eggs, and coffee, juice, or your preferred morning drink.
+Then, all you need to do is add eggs, coffee, juice, or your preferred morning drink.
 Then you’ll be good to go.

 It’s meant for two separate breakfasts feeding a family of four.
 The box will set you back $75 plus overnight shipping.

 What it brings :

 2 – 12 oz Packs North Country Smokehouse Fruitwood Bacon

 8 – House Ground Maple Blueberry Sausage Sliders

 1 – 8 oz Bottle of Tuckaway’s Pure Maple Syrup